TikTok: TikTok

+Plans to sell TikTok's US operations

 Since at least 2020, following calls to ban TikTok in the country, the Committee on Foreign Investment in the United States (CFIUS) has been investigating the company's 2017 merger with Musical.ly but has not finalized any of its negotiations with TikTok, such as the Project Texas proposal, waiting instead for Congress to act.

-In January 2025, Chinese officials began preliminary talks about potentially selling TikTok's U.S. operations to Elon Musk if the app faced an impending ban due to national security concerns.
-While Beijing preferred TikTok remain under ByteDance's control, the sale could happen through a competitive process or with U.S. government involvement.
-One possibility involved Musk's platform, X, taking over TikTok's U.S. business.
-The move came ahead of a Supreme Court case that upheld the constitutionality of a law that would force a sale or ban of TikTok in the U.S. by 19 January 2025, due to national security concerns regarding its ties to China.
-Other potential buyers included Project Liberty's "The People's Bid For TikTok" consortium of billionaire real estate mogul Frank McCourt with Shark Tank investor Kevin O'Leary; former Trump Treasury Secretary Steve Mnuchin; YouTuber Jimmy Donaldson (MrBeast) and former Activision Blizzard CEO Bobby Kotick; the seriousness of these potential buyers was unclear.
+In January 2025, Chinese officials began preliminary talks about potentially selling TikTok's US operations to Elon Musk if the app faced an impending ban due to national security concerns.
+While Beijing preferred TikTok remain under ByteDance's control, the sale could happen through a competitive process or with US government involvement.
+One possibility involved Musk's platform, X, taking over TikTok's US business.
+The move came ahead of a Supreme Court case that upheld the constitutionality of a law that would force a sale or ban of TikTok in the US by 19 January 2025, due to national security concerns regarding its ties to China.

+Other potential buyers included Project Liberty's "The People's Bid For TikTok" consortium of Frank McCourt with Kevin O'Leary, Steven Mnuchin, and Bobby Kotick, and an investor consortium led by Employer.com founder Jesse Tinsley that included Roblox CEO David Baszucki and YouTuber MrBeast and claimed to have secured over US$20 billion in commitments.
+The seriousness of these potential buyers was unclear.
 The day before the impending ban, California-based conversational search engine company Perplexity AI submitted a bid for a merger with TikTok US.

-On September 14, 2025, the Wall Street Journal reported the US and China have reached the "framework of a deal" for the US operations of TikTok to be sold to a consortium of investors in the US including Larry Ellison of Oracle.
-The deal is expected to be confirmed by President Trump and Party Chair Xi Jinping and was part of broader tariff discussions.
+On 14 September 2025, the Wall Street Journal reported the US and China have reached the "framework of a deal" for the US operations of TikTok to be sold to a consortium of investors in the US including close Trump ally Larry Ellison of Oracle.
+The deal was completed by 22 January 2026, with a consortium of investors—including Oracle, Silver Lake, MGX, and others including the personal investment entity for Michael Dell—owning more than 80% of the new venture.
+ByteDance retained 19.9% ownership.
+Under the deal, the app would remain the same, and the algorithm would be adjusted over time to favor American topics for those users.